coracle-social/pomade/README.md

 }
 ```

-This event must include a request `id` of `sha256(user pubkey, client pubkey)` to allow email services to accurately batch requests in order to avoid duplicate emails being sent to the user without false positives (which can lead to a denial of service if `recovery_email_collision` is set to `replace`).
+This event must include a request `id` of `sha256(user pubkey, client pubkey)` to allow email services to accurately batch requests in order to avoid duplicate emails being sent to the user without false positives (which can lead to a denial of service if `email_collision_policy` is set to `replace`).

 When the user has completed the verification process, the email service must send a `kind VALIDATE_EMAIL_ACK` to each signer: